willasong/form-completion-check-module/README.md

     </p>

 ## Compatibility
 This module requires framework 12.0.
-It has been tested on REDCap 13.8.3.

 ## Support
 For any issues or questions, please open an issue on this GitHub repository: https://github.com/willasong/form-completion-check-module.